NFL Week 4 picks: Broncos rip the Raiders, Giants get first win of the season

 1 p.m.
 ET (CBS)

-We now live in a world where Blake Bortles has thrown fewer picks than Aaron Rodgers, and to be honest, I'm not sure that's a world I'm ready to live in.
-The fact that Bortles was one of the top three quarterbacks of Week 3 is kind of a minor miracle when you consider that just one month ago, Bortles was so horrible that there was speculation that the Jaguars might cut him.
+We now live in a world where Blake Bortles has thrown fewer picks this year than Aaron Rodgers, and to be honest, I'm not sure that's a world I'm ready to live in.
+The fact that Bortles was one of the top three quarterbacks of Week 3 is kind of a minor miracle when you consider that just one month ago, Bortles was so horrible that there was literally speculation that the Jaguars might cut him.

 The thing about Bortles is that you have a better chance of winning the lottery seven times in a row than Bortles does of playing two straight good games.
 In Jacksonville's win over Baltimore, Bortles threw four touchdown passes for the third time in his career, which is impressive, except for the fact that in the two prior games, he had a total meltdown the following week.
 The other two times Bortles threw four touchdown passes, he followed it up with a three-interception game and a two-interception game.
 I say he continues that trend, but Josh McCown throws even more interceptions against a Jaguars defense that will probably sack him 11 times.